sgsbucket/animan-doc/docs/animan/resource.md

 The Reference Copier is a tool to save work in assigning the same reference to multiple Resources

-Open Reference Copier from the Reference Resources box by click this icon:
+You can open the Reference Copier from the Reference Resources box by clicking the paper icon:

 <Screenshot image="/screenshot/resource_ref_section.png">
   <ScreenshotMark x="17%" y="5%" width="6%" height="8%" textPosition="bottom-right" borderRadius="20px">